-The PSHE coordinator is responsible for the monitoring and evaluation of mental health lessons.
+The PSHE Lead is responsible for the monitoring and evaluation of mental health lessons.
 A range of methods are used including:

-- lesson observations - what individual teachers added to or deleted from the lesson content - children/teachers completing end of topic evaluations - annual PSHE review - data collected from initial need assessment is compared to same assessment at end of topic.
+- lesson observations - what individual teachers added to or deleted from the lesson content - children/teachers completing end of topic evaluations - annual PSHE review - observations and pupil voice collected from initial need assessment is compared to same assessment at end of topic - link Governor monitoring visits.